Ed Calle

-Political Activity
+Political controversy

-In January 2017, Calle posted on Twitter calling to impeach President Barack Obama and referring to him as "The Kenyan."
-Aligning himself with the Birther Movement, Calle later said in a statement titled "Response to Twitter Mob" he later issued on his personal site, "that America impeach someone whose posted birth certificate has been carefully analyzed and determined a forgery by at least two independent experts...”
+In January 2017, Calle posted on Twitter calling to impeach President Barack Obama and referring to him as "The Kenyan".
+Aligning himself with the Birther Movement, Calle later said in a statement titled "Response to Twitter Mob" he later issued on his personal site, "that America impeach someone whose posted birth certificate has been carefully analyzed and determined a forgery by at least two independent experts".